CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 			Hargreaves.Engine hargreaves;

-5. To test the Initilize method, we will try to initialize the component using the config.xml file as shown in the lines below.
+5. To test the Initialize method, we will try to initialize the component using the config.xml file as shown in the lines below.
 You may need to change the path to the config.xml file from what is shown below.

 .. code-block:: c#